David Broza: Musical collaboration

-In 1994, David Broza performed with Texan singer-songwriter Townes Van Zandt during a Writers in the Round concert in Houston.
-They never met or had any further contact thereafter, and yet, when Van Zandt died three years later, he left Broza a shoe box full of unreleased poems and lyrics with a request that Broza set them to music.
-Years later, the result of that unusual story was the album "Night Dawn: The Unpublished Poetry of Townes Van Zandt", which was released by Broza in 2010.
+In 1994, David Broza performed with Texan singer-songwriter Townes Van Zandt during a Writers in the Round concert Series at Main Street Theater in Houston.
+They performed in the round with David Amram and Linda Lowe for the first time.
+The foursome performed for the second time in the round at The Kerrville Folk Festival.
+After that David had no further contact with Townes however they had formed a strong connection and had cultivated a mutual respect.
+When Van Zandt died three years later, he left Broza a collection of unreleased poems and lyrics with a request that Broza set them to music.
+Years later, the result of that unusual story was the album "Night Dawn: The Unpublished Poetry of Townes Van Zandt", which was released at Writers in the Round Concert Series in Houston by Broza in 2010.

 In 2007, David Broza performed at his annual Sunrise at Masada concert in Israel where Broza collaborated with Shawn Colvin and Jackson Browne.
 The concert was filmed as part of a PBS special and was released in 2014 on DVD and CD by Magenta Label Group.

 In early 2013, Broza recorded sessions at Sabreen Studios in East Jerusalem with a band composed of both Israeli and Palestinian musicians, including Mira Awad, Shaa'nan Streett of Hadag Nahash, West Bank rap duo G-Town and Wyclef Jean.
 The resulting album, "East Jerusalem/West Jerusalem," produced by Steve Earle and Steve Greenberg, was released in early 2014 on S-Curve Records.
+The aforementioned Haitian performer Wyclef Jean also appeared on the title track of the 2014 album.